mino29/ghostly-greeter/README.md

 **Overview**

-> This is how it looks like when working
+> This is how it looks like

 ![Overview](./screenshots/overview.png)

 Essentially it's just a wallpaper, but a special one.
 If your screen is 1080p, just follow the installation, you'll be set.
-But don't use this screenshot though.
+But don't use this particular screenshot though.
 I'll show you how next.

 If you screen is not 1080p, then you might have to look into the customization section and scale a little bit yourself.